Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 5. Use GitHub for discussions related to coding.
 We use GitHub to develop the FreeCAD software and therefore most coding related discussions happen there.
 If you want to participate in those discussions, or contribute to the software, you need to use that platform.

-## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.

-The Forum Guidelines apply to the FreeCAD Forum but may also be adopted for other FreeCAD social media channels.

 ## Forum Moderator Guidelines and Responsibilities

 These are the key tasks and responsibilities of a moderator: